10 things you need to know before traveling to Japan

 1 – Silence on public transport

-We tend to be a lively bunch, but it’s best to tone it down when using public transportation in Japan.
+We tend to be a lively bunch, but it’s best to tone it down when using public transport in Japan.

-In Japan, silence is the norm and it’s expected.
+In Japan, silence is the norm, and it’s expected.
 Don’t talk, don’t shout, don’t sing, and absolutely keep your phone on silent mode.
-If you want to listen to music, podcast or get a call, use headphones and keep your voice to yourself.
+If you want to listen to music, a podcast, or take a call, use headphones and keep your voice down.

 Honestly, if I could bring one Japanese custom back home, it would be this one.
 I found the calm and respectful atmosphere on public transport absolutely amazing.